PedroFurlann/PedroFurlann/README.md

 - :fire: Software engineer!

-- :sparkles: I'm currently working on Grupo Sifat as Full Stack developer and in Freelances to add to my experience as a programmer!
+- :sparkles: I'm currently working on Grupo Sifat as Full Stack developer and as Freelancer to add to my experience as a programmer!

 - I answer questions about **HTML, CSS, Javascript, Typescript, ReactJS, NextJS, React Native, Node.JS, Nest.JS and SQL.**